Top Kremlin critic convicted of treason, gets 25 years

 “Vladimir Kara-Murza bravely denounced Russia’s invasion of Ukraine for what it was — a blatant violation of international law and the U.N.
 Charter,” British Foreign Secretary James Cleverly said in a statement.

 The Foreign Office said it summoned Russian Ambassador Andrey Kelin over the conviction.
-The British government previously sanctioned the judge presiding at the trial for human rights violations in another case and said it would consider taking further action to hold people accountable in Kara-Murza's case.
+The U.K. previously sanctioned the presiding judge for human rights violations in another case and said it would consider taking further action to hold people accountable in Kara-Murza's case.

-The U.S. State Department hailed Kara-Murza along with jailed Russian opposition leader Alexei Navalny, Yahsin and “many others who serve their country and their fellow citizens at great personal cost by boldly standing up for human rights and fundamental freedoms.”
+The U.S. State Department praised Kara-Murza along with jailed opposition leader Alexei Navalny, Yashin and “many others who serve their country and their fellow citizens at great personal cost by boldly standing up for human rights and fundamental freedoms.”
 It renewed its call for the release of Kara-Murza and more than 400 other political prisoners in Russia.

 The U.N.
 Human Rights Chief Volker Türk called the sentence “another blow to the rule of law and civic space in the Russian Federation."